-Most Washington Semester students will live with their roommate(s) in The Berkshire Apartments “The Berks” or WISH Woodley Park Apartments.
+Most Washington Semester Program students will live with their roommate(s) in The Berkshire Apartments “The Berks.”
 Studio and one-bedroom, small and medium/large sized, apartments are available in university-leased spaces at the Berkshire Apartments.
-The WISH Woodley Park Apartments offer three bedroom/two bathroom apartments that occupy six students (two per bedroom).
-All apartments are two-person occupancy (there are no single occupancy apartments in the university’s leased apartments) Furniture, cable and internet are provided.

-Most Washington Mentorship and International Gateway students live with their roommate(s) on the American University main campus in Leonard Hall.
-It has a traditional residence hall design with corridor-style rooms and shared hall bathrooms.
-Recently renovated in 2007, Leonard has a lounge space that was designed and furnished by Crate and Barrel.
+Most Washington Mentorship Program and International Gateway Program students live with their roommate(s) on the American University main campus in Leonard Hall.
+It is a traditional residence hall with corridor-style rooms and shared hall bathrooms.
+Renovated in 2007, Leonard Hall has a lounge space that was designed and furnished by Crate and Barrel.

 All residence halls are equipped with beds, dressers, desks, and chairs.
-You are expected to bring linens (standard twin sheets, blankets/comforters, pillows, pillow cases), a wastepaper basket, laundry basket*,computer*, alarm clock*, iron*, dishes*, drinking glasses*, utensils*, hangers, mini refrigerator* (rentals available – see below), laundry detergent, non-halogen desk lamp*, mirror*, radio*, stereo*, television* and a small vacuum*.
-The halls are air-conditioned for the months during and around the summer, but you might want to bring a small fan for the warmer weeks in April and May. (* indicates optional object)
+You are expected to bring linens (standard twin sheets, blankets/comforters, pillows, pillow cases) and a a wastepaper basket.
+Optional items to consider bringing are laundry basket, computer, alarm clock, iron, dishes, drinking glasses, utensils, hangers, mini refrigerator, laundry detergent, non-halogen desk lamp, mirror, radio, stereo, television and a small vacuum.
+The halls are air-conditioned for the months during and around the summer, but you might want to bring a small fan for the warmer weeks in April and May.

 The Jacobs Fitness Center on the main campus is open early and has state of the art equipment.
 As the residence hall rooms are no longer equipped with land lines, AU suggests that students sign up for a cell phone plan before they get to campus.
 Sprint, Verizon, AT&T and T-Mobile provide service within the metro area.
 Students may also sign up for a plan once they arrive.

 Like all students residing in American University residence halls, SPExS students are expected to follow the American University Code of Conduct.
-A detailed description of the Code of Conduct and Regulations for Student Conduct in American University Residence Halls can be found at http://www.american.edu/ocl/studentguide/upload/Student-Conduct-Code.pdf .
 The regulations protect both you and your fellow students.
 They will be explained thoroughly in mandatory floor meetings with your resident assistants and should not be taken lightly.
 We want you to make the most of your Washington experience by becoming familiar with these policies.
 Keep in mind that the university's "no alcohol" and "no cars" policies are the most commonly misinterpreted.
 The resident assistants, resident director, and Washington Semester staff can answer any questions you may have.

 The Residence Hall staff and Resident Director are here to help if there are problems with your living arrangements.
 If you have any residence hall problems, you can see the RA on duty or contact the front desk of your residence hall.